 St Mary's is an inclusive school.
 All possible steps will be taken to ensure your child can take part in clubs and educational school trips.
 Risk assessments are carried out and procedures put in place to ensure your child can participate.

-Clubs at St Mary's include
+Clubs at St Mary's include:

 - Breakfast Club

-- · After School Club
+- After School Club

 - Flexible Nursery Sessions

+- Recorder Club

+- Saxophone club

 - Librarians

 - Eco warrior team

 - GIFT team

-- School Council

-- Digital Leaders

-- Mental Health Champions

 - Computing club

-- Sports activities run by Rossendale Leisure

 - Weekly enrichment for all children in school